robert-hh/CS1237/README.md

 - 2 : Temperature reading
 - 3 : Internal short of the input

+At data rates of 640 and 1280 reading with a slow MCU may return wrong values, and configuring the device may fail.
+Then only a power cycle will reset the device.
+Since the current consumption of the CS1237 is low, it can be supplied by a GPIO output, making power cycling easy.
+According to the test, Teensy 4.x and PYBD SF6 work fine at a rate of 1280.
+The RP2040 and SAMD51 work fine at a rate at 640 and can still be configured back.
+ESP32, ESP8266 and W600 can be configured once for a rate of 640, but cannot reset back to a lower rate and do not support temperature reading when set to the 640 rate.

+### cs1237.deinit()

+Stop the IRQ handler for sampling data.
+To restart it, call cs1237.init().
+Once the IRQ handler is stopped, attempts to read data will fail and raise an exception.

 ### result = cs1237.read()
+### result = cs1237()

 Returns the actual reading of the ADC or temperature.